csc301-winter-2020/team-project-4-harvard-medical-school/deliverables/deliverable-2/iteration-02.review.md

 Trello allows users to maintain a continuously updated checklist of tasks that our team would update as we progressed through the project.

 We thought Trello allowed for a lot of flexibility in planning out features, as well as provided a convenient interface to track the progress of development.
 Additionally, every task created in Trello could be labelled with the team member(s) working on it, allowing other members of the team to see exactly what feature each team member is working on.

-We agreed that we would add tasks to the Trello on an ad hoc basis during developments.
+We agreed that we would add tasks to the Trell for every substantial part of a feature at a low-level.

 We think our decision to use Trello in this manner was unsuccessful.
 *  *Why?*